 Article 2.
 Offer and acceptance

-- The Agreement between Openprovider and the Client will take effect when the Client (1) creates an Account on the Website, (2) places an electronic order via his Account which is subsequently confirmed or (3) accepts an offer issued by Openprovider.
+- The Agreement between Openprovider and the Client will take effect when the Client (1) creates an Account on the Website, or (2) places an electronic order via his Account which is subsequently confirmed or (3) accepts an offer issued by Openprovider.
 Any such offers must be signed by Openprovider.
-Openprovider requires the Client to check the order confirmation and to contact Openprovider within eight hours if any errors are to be verified.
+Openprovider requires the Client to check the order confirmation and to contact Openprovider within eight hours if any errors are to be rectified.

 - If an order can only be partially filled, the Client is expected to agree to a partial delivery.